 The remedy at OU 1 is protective in the short term.
 Exposure pathways that could result in unacceptable risks are being controlled and monitored while further information is obtained.
 The office worker exposures to potential COCs in indoor air at buildings east of Bradley Road are protective in the short term because the mass of contamination is over 100 feet away from the occupied buildings, and most of the buildings are large and well ventilated.
-Damage to the landfill cap is limited and remains protective.
+Damage to the landfill cap is limited, and the remedy remains protective.
 In addition, an investigation of the former landfill to study the feasibility of optimizing the remedial action at the south plantation will be conducted.
-To ensure future long-term protectiveness, further information will be obtained by implementing Recommendations 2 and 3 in Table 8-1.
-Recommendation 2 calls for repair of damage to the landfill cap, and Recommendation 3 calls for performing the initial step of the vapor intrusion evaluation, including soil gas sampling adjacent to occupied buildings within 100 feet of monitoring wells with TCE concentrations exceeding 5 μ g/L.
+To ensure future long-term protectiveness, further information 2 calls for repair of damage to the landfill cap, and Recommendation 3 calls for performing the initial step of the vapor intrusion evaluation, including soil gas sampling adjacent to occupied buildings within 100 feet of monitoring wells with TCE concentrations exceeding 5 $\mu g/L$ .